Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Introduction

 It turns out that the same renormalization $\rhoc$ and $\sigmac$ that was used to avoid $\alpha$ also can also be applied to circumvent $\alphab$.
 For example, $\alphab$ enters as source terms in the following Bianchi equations,

 Using the equation

 we see that $\alphab$ does not appear in the equations for $\nab_3\rhoc$ and $\nab_3\sigmac$.

 As a consequence, we obtain a set of $L^2$ curvature estimates which do not explicitly couple to the singular curvature components $\alpha$ and $\alphab$.
-We say explicitly that there is still a remaining possibility that the Ricci coefficients $\Gamma$ appearing in the nonlinear error for the energy estimates may depend on $\alpha$ and $\alphab$
+However, we say explicitly that a priori it is not obvious for the Ricci coefficients $\Gamma$ appearing in the nonlinear error for the energy estimates to be bounded independent of $\alpha$ and $\alphab$.